How Much Money Do You Need to Buy a House?

 In real life, your homebuying budget usually has three layers.
 The first is the down payment.
 The second is the closing costs and prepaid items required to finalize the mortgage.
 The third is the amount of savings you want to keep after the transaction so you do not end up house-rich and cash-poor.

 The easiest way to think about it is this: your home purchase should be planned around the full upfront amount, not just the minimum needed to get approved.
 A lender may tell you how much you qualify to borrow, but that does not automatically tell you what you can comfortably afford.
 Your cash position matters just as much as your income.
+That is also why preapproval and the mortgage approval calculator are only part of the picture.

 That final cushion matters more than many buyers expect.
 Once you move in, there may be utility deposits, moving costs, immediate repairs, furniture, appliances, or simple surprises that were not in your original budget.
 Even if a lender approves you, that does not automatically mean the purchase is financially comfortable.